xgi-org/xgi/docs/source/user_guides.rst

             To the case studies

-For all specifications and options of a particular function, or to explore all existing function, see the `API Reference <reference.html>`_.
+For all specifications and options of a particular function, or to explore all existing functions, see the `API Reference <reference.html>`_.